sdysch/diabetes-ml/ideas/diabetes_hypo_prediction.md

 * Dataset is probably going to be very imbalanced!
 * How to deal with biasing time ordering with this labelling?

+## Misc
+* When creating lookbacks, ensure that I don't skip over a period where I wasn't wearing the sensor

 ## Variable ideas
 * Can I replicate the libre "arrows"?
 	* positive/negative gradient ---> is BG increasing/decreasing?
 At what rate (mmol/L per timestep)?